 If you don't know what stotties are, get the basics about this delicious cake from Northeast England with this primer.
 And if you've had the pleasure of enjoying the food before, learn more about its origins.
 If you live outside of England, find out how stotties compare to cakes in your neck of the woods.

 Foods like stotties can be found all over the world.
 Also known as stottie cake and spelled "stotty," the cake is a large, round flatbread.
 Sometimes, stotties are as large as 30 centimeters, or 11.8 inches, in diameter!

 The cake originated in the part of England just outside of Newcastle.
 The word "stottie" comes from the term "to stott," which in the local Geordie vernacular means "to bounce."
 The Geordie dialect has origins in the tongue spoken by the Anglo-Saxon settlers of England.
 It also has Scottish and Irish influences and is today associated with English people who have a working-class background.
 That's fitting, given that stotties were most popular among working-class Brits.
-The cake has even been described as a "pillar of poverty cuisine."

 So, what's the connection between stotting, or bouncing, and this cake?
 Well, traditionally, makers of the cake bounced it on kitchen floors to determine if it was the right texture.
 Cakes that failed to bounce were tossed out.
 But due to concerns about hygiene, this practice has fallen by the wayside.